 Under the GDPR, "Personal Data" means any information relating to an identified or identifiable Data Subject; specifically including, but not limited to, name, an identification number, location data, an online identifier, or one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that Data Subject.
 A Data Subject is a natural person who can be identified, directly or indirectly, by reference to Personal Data.
-Processing means any operation or set of operations which is performed on Personal Data or on sets of Personal Data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
+Processing means any operation or set of operations that is performed on Personal Data or on sets of Personal Data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
 "Process" and "processed" have a corresponding meaning.

 The GDPR prohibits the processing of "special categories" of Personal Data unless certain exceptions apply, because this type of data could create more significant risks to a Data Subjectâ€™s fundamental rights and freedoms.
 For example, an unauthorized disclosure of "special categories" of Personal Data may put Data Subjects at risk of unlawful discrimination.
 For this purpose, processing of "special categories" of Personal Data includes processing of: (i) Personal Data that reveals; (A) racial or ethnic origin, (B) political opinions, (C) religious or philosophical beliefs, or (D) trade union membership; or (ii) (A) genetic data, (B) biometric data for the purpose of uniquely identifying a natural person, (C) data concerning health, or (D) data concerning a natural personalâ€™s sex life or sexual orientation.